MBrianH/Big-data-Assignment/README.md

 ---
 ---
-If you want to know more go check in the markdown
+ For more detailed information, please refer to the full Markdown report provided in this repository.
 ---